BUYERS GUIDE - UTES & CAB CHASSIS MEDIUM

 Also in early 2015 VW renamed its entry-level model ‘Core Edition’.
 This model continued to be available with a TDI400 or TDI420 engine and 4Motion manual or automatic transmissions, and scored body-coloured bumpers, 16-inch ‘Korama’ alloy wheels and Pirelli Scorpion ATR tyres as standard.

-All 2015 Trendline vehicles include standard front and rear park distance control and 17-inch alloy wheels.
+All 2015 Trendline vehicles included standard front and rear park distance control and 17-inch alloy wheels.
 New options for Trendline Amaroks were satellite navigation, rear view camera and lumbar support in the driver and front passenger seats.

 The 2015 Highline specification included standard rear view camera, rain sensing wipers and automatic headlamps, and lumbar support in the driver and passenger seats.
 Bi-Xenon headlights are optional.
 The Ultimate model received Bi-Xenon headlights and LED daytime running lights.